 In this Orbea Occam review, we take a close look at the mid-travel trail ripper and see how this bike performs.

 What is a trail bike?
 The answer to that question differs from rider to rider, but the clear trend recently is towards bikes that are more and more capable, while retaining a more lively and efficient character than a full enduro rig.
 Orbea’s all-new Occam is a great example, with 140mm of travel, 29-inch wheels, and angles that would have been the norm in enduro just a few short years ago.

-Upon first glimpse it was love at first sight and I thought to myself I need to have a test on this new option for the trail market.
-In these first impressions I talk through the different options available from Orbea for the Occam model and even their brilliant MYO program.
+Upon the first glimpse, it was love at first sight and I thought to myself I need to have a test on this new option for the trail market.
+In these first impressions, I talk through the different options available from Orbea for the Occam model and even their brilliant MYO program.

 So where do I start?
 I suppose it should be with the different sizes and models available for this model and as you scroll down you won’t be short of options:

 Orbeas MYO scheme is what sets them apart from other brands.
 There are two stock color options each for the carbon and aluminum models to choose from.
 One of those versions for the carbon model (next to a mouse-grey one) is a colour similar to that of the Gulf liveried Porsche 917 which in my opinion is beautiful.

 However, only the two top spec models are available for paint customization with the MYO program.
 That includes a choice of 22 primary and 22 secondary frame colors as well as mixing it up with decal and detail colors with optional custom text for no extra cost but all models can have the spec upgraded from forks to rear shock to bar and stem which does have an extra cost applied.